 I decided I needed to get a recipe together to share with all of you.
 My decision to make a Sweet Potato Beef Shepherd’s Pie was a bit of a last-minute thing, and I had never entirely made this recipe before.
 The usual recipe consists of simple ground beef, corn, gravy, and sweet potatoes.
 Every once in a while, I try something a little different, but it changes every time.
 So I didn’t have an established recipe until now.

-- 2 pounds of sweet potatoes peeled and cubed
+- 2 pounds sweet potato - peeled and cubed

 - Preheat the oven to 350 degrees.